openstax/cnx-deploy/README.md

 # Connexions Deployment

-The Darwin deployments are experimental at best.

-The currently supported operating systems (OS) are:

-- Ubuntu 16.04 LTS (Xenial)
+The currently supported operating system (OS) is: Ubuntu 16.04 LTS (Xenial)
-- Ubuntu 14.04 (Trusty) -- (backwards compatible shims; tobe removed)

-## Prerequisites

-### OpenStax Accounts

-You will need an instance of [OpenStax Accounts](https://github.com/openstax/accounts) either installed locally or out in the interwebs.
-If you are connecting to one in the interweb, you will need to contact a sys admin (or devops) person to register for an api key/secret pair.

-If you need help setting up Accounts locally, see the info labeled Installing OpenStax Accounts in the Appendix section of this document.

-If you are running Accounts locally, you can setup the key/secret pair yourself.

 ## Installation

 It goes without saying that you should use a [virtualenv](https://virtualenv.readthedocs.org/en/latest/), but it's outside the scope of this documentation to explain that.
-So wear a virtualenv for your own protection.
-Thank you.
+So use a virtualenv for your own protection.

+To install the necessary dependencies run:

 ```sh
 pip install -r requirements.txt